-Consider the $j$-th element in $\zb'_i$, where we simply write as $z^{(j)}$.
+Consider the $j$-th element in $\zb_i$, which we simply write as $z^{(j)}$.
 Then, we have the following

 where we theoretically characterize the properties of $B(\xb)$ and $V(\xb)$.
-We refer to a single term in the summation $B(\xb)$ and $V(\xb)$ as $b_i(\xb)$ and $v_i(\xb)$, and the subscripts will be omitted from now on for simplicity.
+We refer to the $i$-th term in the summation $B(\xb)$ and $V(\xb)$ as $b_i(\xb)$ and $v_i(\xb)$, and the subscripts will be omitted from now on for simplicity.

 We first look at the term $v(\xb)$, and it is easy to see that $\E[v(\xb)] = 0$ due to our assumption on the noise term $\epsilonb$.
 For the variance, we have the following asymptotic equality